Siphon880gh/devbrain/DevOps/_Server - VPS or Dedicated Server/_ GET STARTED - Setup Dedicated Server Checklist.md

 If you want this ability: First you need to find out if you will perform OS virtualization or hardware virtualization (the faster).
 Then with hardware virtualization, are we performing KVM hardware virtualization (the fastest) or other types of hardware virtualizations.
 In addition, you have to find out if the dedicated server is itself virtualized by the provider, then is nested virtualization enabled.
 All these questions should've been asked to the provider before deciding on the dedicated server.

-In order to know how to virtualize VMs, you need to understand the concepts at: [[Splitting Dedicated Server into VPS (via VMs) - Fundamental Concepts]]
+BACKGROUND KNOWLEDGE: In order to know how to virtualize VMs, you need to understand the concepts at: [[Splitting Dedicated Server into VPS (via VMs) - Fundamental Concepts]]

+BACKGROUND KNOWLEDGE: You also need to understand some basic Networking because you will have to setup the internet traffic flow to your VMs that act as VPS and know how to setup DHCP to assign the VPS public IPs that the internet network understands.

 And to find out if your dedicated server can support the VM - say the customer support or sales team won't elevate your questions - you can find out through command line (and hopefully you are not locked into a one year contract): [[Splitting Dedicated Server into VPS (via VMs) - Find out if can support]]

-Once you found out the right type of virtualization and that it'll be performant, you'll look up guides on how to perform the virtualization on your OS.
+ACTION: Once you found out the right type of virtualization and that it'll be performant, you'll look up guides on how to perform the virtualization on your OS.
 You do this before installing any web servers, etc. For example, eg. Google: Ubuntu 22 KVM virtualization.
 Some other tools could be Cockpit, Proxmox, Xen

-This is a guide for Xen (type 1 hypervisor, no KVM): [[Setup XEN VMs (Type 1 Hypervisor, no KMV)]]
+For example, This is a guide for Xen (type 1 hypervisor, no KVM): [[Setup XEN VMs (Type 1 Hypervisor, no KMV) - Part 1]]

 ---

-### **Dedicated server**: Web server (Nginx vs Apache) VS CloudPanel
+### **Dedicated server**: Install Web server (Nginx vs Apache) VS Install CloudPanel Instead

 By purchasing a dedicated server, it can become whatever server you want it to be (gaming server, blockchain server, website server).
 It won't be able to host websites out of the box though.